Umbrella Insurance

 What is umbrella insurance?

-Umbrella insurance provides an extra layer of liability protection beyond the limits of your home and auto insurance policies.
+Umbrella insurance provides an extra layer of liability protection beyond the limits of your home, auto, and other insurance policies.

 What does it cover?